What is MIS Reports

 - An effective tool for communication between employees and their employers

-Components of MIS Reports
+Features of MIS Reports

 An MIS report is not a stand-alone entity; rather It includes several components that interact with each other in a meaningful way.